Vacancies, Rental Rates and the Economy

-Commercial real estate can reflect the economic health of a region.
-For example, the 2008 recession greatly increased commercial office building vacancy rates.
-Rental rates fell while vacancies rose dramatically.
-When the nation came out of the recession, vacancy rates decreased while rents increased.
-(Source: UOP CBPR Index).
-That is why it's important to analyze trends in commercial real estate as we discuss the regional economy.
-It is a key indicator in knowing the economic 'pulse' of an area.
-Graphs below examine real estate trends across San Joaquin County and Stanislaus County.
+Commercial and industrial real estate can reflect the economic health of a region.
+For example, we can see a steady rise in Industrial Real Estate rent per square footage around Q3 of 2020 – roughly when the realities of the COVID-19 pandemic began to set in.
+When the nation began to open back up, rental rates began to level out.
+(Source: UOP CBPR).
+That is why it's important to analyze trends in commercial and industrial real estate as we discuss the regional economy.
+This is a key indicator in knowing the economic 'pulse' of an area.
+The graphs below examine real estate trends across San Joaquin County.

 Vacancy rates continue to fluctuate as they have since before the start of the COVID-19 pandemic, reaching as low as 6.9% in Q1 2020.This reflects the commercial market’s continued economic recovery.
 (Source: UOP CBPR).